techiediaries/techiediaries/_posts/2017/2017-1-25-ionic-ar-wikitude-cordova-plugin.md

             }
     });

-So these are the minimal steps required to build an AR app with Ionic ,Cordova and wikitude .
+So these are the minimal steps required to build an AR app with Ionic, Cordova and wikitude.

 For more information